-Antoine Breedlove, multicultural student programming coordinator, understands that relationships are important when helping students.
+Antoine Breedlove, director, Multicultural Affairs, understands that relationships are important when helping students.
 Exhibiting compassion and understanding, he creates an atmosphere that is safe, nurturing and unbiased, based on his own college experience.
 He has provided many opportunities for students, such as initiating a flag football league that involved 43 students.
 Students had fun and enjoyed a positive experience that taught them character, teamwork and respect for others.
 He has interceded for students with faculty and assisted students in completing homework.
 Breedlove has walked students into the Center for Student Success, navigator offices, ombudsman’s office and the Health Clinic to make it easier for them to get the services they need.
 When a student needed to get a prescription filled at pharmacy, he drove them to Meijer.
 Breedlove initiated a Barbershop Mentoring program that brings a licensed barber to campus twice a month.
 Students may pay $10 per haircut, but if they attend Center for Student Success for two hours or more, they receive a free haircut.
 In the Summer Jets program, he mentors incoming students, listening to their challenging, making sure they have food when they are hungry, even taking them to jobs off-campus when they don’t have transportation.

 Fall 2018 – Darren Chase

 Darren works with great dedication in Jackson College’s International Student Institute.
 Darren creates a welcoming atmosphere that makes students want to spend time visiting and hanging out.
 Darren takes a personal interest in the International students assisting them with daily tasks beyond education such as banking, grocery shopping, overcoming language barriers, health care needs and planning fun engaging activities for the students outside of the College.

 Spring 2018 – Michael Coy